Shadow15510/Ceilometer/README.md

 $ make
 $ make install
 ```
-Note that `make uninstall` isn't necessary (actually it allows to supress NEVADA from your system).
+Note that `make uninstall` isn't necessary (actually it removes NEVADA from your system).

 ### Uninstall
 To remove NEVADA from your system: